Sensory course level 1 - introduction

 Course language: German

-Sensor technology is a broad field.
+Sensory analysis is a broad field.
 It begins in everyday life and extends into food testing.
-Sensory science is the discipline of perception using the sense organs.
-We always have the sensory tools with us.
-These are primarily our sense of sight, smell, taste, hearing and touch.
-Sensory analysis removes these senses from everyday habits.
+Sensory analysis is the discipline of perception with the sensory organs.
+We always have the tools of sensory analysis with us.
+These are primarily our sense of sight, sense of smell, sense of taste, sense of hearing and sense of touch.
+Sensory analysis lifts these senses out of everyday habits.
 With training and education, our senses become testing tools that are suitable for assessing the sensory quality of products and enable reproducible results.

-In our practice-oriented introductory sensory course, we explore this exciting field together.
-A short theoretical overview of sensory physiology is followed by practical units in which we practice distinguishing between our different sensory impressions.
-Taste, smell, texture, flavor notes – these are all different categories that give us an overall sensory impression.
+In our practice-oriented introductory course in sensory science, we will explore this exciting field together.
+A short theoretical overview of sensory physiology is followed by practical units in which we practice distinguishing between our various sensory impressions.
+Taste, smell, texture, flavor notes - these are all different categories that give us an overall sensory impression.

-We learn the subject-specific vocabulary in order to be able to translate our sensory impressions into words.
-We also learn grammar so that we can reproduce our impressions in a structured manner and thus describe coffee.
+We learn the technical vocabulary to be able to translate our sensory impressions into words.
+We also learn grammar to be able to express our impressions in a structured way and thus describe coffee.

 We taste coffees from all over the world - typical and extremely characteristic profiles.
-We also taste coffees that are technically not good, but are subjectively perceived as pleasant.
-But how do we define what is good and not so good and, above all, how do we express our impressions?
-We'll work with you to put together a backpack of instruments that you can use to easily analyze coffee in the future.
+We also taste coffees that are not good from a technical point of view, but are subjectively perceived as pleasant.
+But how do we define what is good and what is not so good and, above all, how do we express our impressions?
+Together with you, we will put together a backpack of instruments that you can use to easily analyze coffees in the future.

-What previous knowledge do I need for Sensory Level 1?
+What prior knowledge do I need for Sensory Level 1?

-This course is perfect for anyone who wants to explore the wide world of coffee or train themselves and their sensory perception.
-No prior knowledge is necessary for this course.
+This course is ideal for anyone who wants to explore the wide world of coffee or train themselves and their sensory perception.
+No previous knowledge is necessary for this course.

-Nadja Schwarz is a certified Q-Grader Arabica and Robusta as well as a successful graduate of WSET 3 in the field of wine.
-Nadja brings an impressive sensory backpack and communicates taste skillfully and precisely.
-She learned her craft in a green coffee laboratory, where she still works as a freelancer today.
-As a project manager at Public History Food, the qualified hotellière is dedicated to strengthening regional cuisine and coordinates projects in the area of alpine products and biodiversity.
-Nadja enjoys making coffee accessible to everyone - with humor, precision and a down-to-earth attitude that is rarely found in the culinary industry.
+Nadja Schwarz is a certified Q-grader for Arabica and Robusta and a successful graduate of WSET 3 in the field of wine.
+Nadja brings an impressive sensory backpack with her and communicates taste skilfully and precisely.
+She learned her trade in a green coffee laboratory, where she still works as a freelancer today.
+As project manager at Public History Food, the qualified hotelier is dedicated to strengthening regional cuisine and coordinates projects in the field of alpine products and biodiversity.
+Nadja enjoys making coffee accessible to everyone - with wit, precision and a down-to-earth attitude that is rarely found in the pleasure industry.